 How to Plant a Peach Tree

 Before you plant your peach tree, you should perform some soil care.
 Rake and hoe the soil until it is smooth on the surface and free from clumps and rocks.
-Make sure you prepare the soil as deep as you will be planting the tree.
-Make sure your soil pH is 6.5 and, if not, adjust it accordingly.
+Prepare the soil as deep as you will be planting the tree.
+Make sure your soil pH is 6.5 and if not, adjust it accordingly.

 Peach tree care requires that you soak the roots of the tree for six to twelve hours before you plan on planting it.
 Dig your hole in the ground large enough for the roots of the tree to spread comfortably within it.
 This is vital for the care of peach trees.
 Soak the area completely after planting, and make sure to keep the area around the tree weed free.

-After planting, you should prune the tree back to 26 to 30 inches, cutting off any side branches.
+After planting, prune the tree back to 26 to 30 inches, cutting off any side branches.
 This will ensure you have a better crop.
-If you have more fruit than you imagined show up after blossoming, you can thin the crop to ensure those left on the tree will produce larger and better tasting fruit.
+If you have more fruit than you imagined show up after blossoming, thin the crop to ensure those left on the tree will produce larger and better tasting fruit.

 Now that you know more about peach tree care, you can grow these delicious and lovely fruit in your yard.